Five of Cups

 Archetype

 Intense passion.
 Resourceful.
 Transformation and growth.
 Financially responsible.
-Prone to aggression and name calling, destructiveness and secrecy.
+Prone to aggression and name-calling, destructiveness and secrecy.

 Five of Cups

-The woman does not see the clear path in front of her that would take her forward to a bridge, over the river and into the safety and support of a walled city beyond.
-Neither does she see the two un-spilled cups behind her representing the things she still has.
+The woman misses the clear path taking her forward to a bridge, over the river, and into the safety of a walled city.
+She ignores the two upright cups behind her, representing the things she still has.
+She remains rooted in grief.

 Queen Niobe